The average hourly pay for a Human Resources (HR) Clerk is $14.20.

 Popular Employer Salaries for Human Resources (HR) Clerk

 Human Resources (HR) Clerk Job Listings

-Popular Skills for Human Resources (HR) Clerk
+What Are Popular Skills for Human Resources (HR) Clerks?

 Pay Difference by Location